advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 Mathematicians know that moving into higher dimensions of type theory gives more powerful proof techniques, where the use of hypercubes is considered a "nicely behaved" subset of a larger theoretical framework.

+One argument against diving into higher dimensions of mathematics, is that such languages will be esoteric, besides all the common properties that low dimensional mathematics have.
+Against this position, we have come across two arguments:

+1. Cubical Type Theory shows that proofs can become shorter and easier to read.
+2. Avatar Logic is better at modelling some real-world relations without adding exceptions to inference rules

 Today, we understand the mathematics we know as a projection of a higher dimensional mathematics.
 This projection is like a shadow, or illusion of knowing what mathematics is.
 The illusion happens because the order introduced in low dimensions,